Student Life Office

 Students as Customers: A Debate

 The Inver Hills Sociology Club is presented its second debate on "Students as Customers: A Debate" on Wednesday, February 5, 2014.
 The resolve for the debate will be "Be it resolved that students are customers."
-Catch the stream below:
+Catch the video.

 Life Raft Debate